the blog

 Spotlight: What is Response Inhibition?

-What is response inhibition?
+Check out the downloadable resource for this area of executive functioning to support your learning!
+Response Inhibition What is response inhibition?
 This crucial executive function is the ability to think before taking action.
-Young children can be impulsive and rely on caring adults to guide them and role-model response inhibition.
-For example, they might just step out into the road...
+Young children can be impulsive and rely...

 Reading Decoding